schrockwell/bodyguard/README.md

 ### Member Versus Collection actions

-For collection actions like `:index`, pass in the module name (an atom) as the resource to be authorized, since there is no instance of data to check against.
+For collection actions like `:index`, pass in the module name (an atom) as the resource to be authorized, since there is no instance of data to check against, e.g. `MyApp.User`.

-For individual resource actions like `:show`, pass in the struct data itself.
+For individual resource actions like `:show`, pass in the struct data itself, e.g. `%MyApp.User{}`.

 For scopes, it doesn't matter if you pass in the module or the data - either will work.